- KTH Royal Institute of Technology

 University of Toronto / Division of Engineering Science, Faculty of Applied Science and Engineering

-In the first two years, students develop a strong foundation in both engineering and science.
-They then select one of eight Majors (Aerospace, Biomedical, Electrical & Computer, Energy Systems, Infrastructure, Mathematics, Statistics & Finance, Nanoengineering or Physics) to focus on in their final two years.
+In the first two years of the program, students develop a strong foundation in both engineering and science.
+They then select one of eight Majors (Aerospace, Biomedical, Electrical & Computer, Energy Systems, Machine Intelligence, Mathematics, Statistics & Finance, Robotics, or Physics) to focus on in their final two years.

 The Engineering Science program at U of T produces graduates who are well-rounded fast learners with strong analytical, problem-solving and organizational skills.
 Many of our graduates continue their studies at top graduate schools around the world, while many enter the workforce directly in a wide range of professional careers.